wreckendorn/bamazon/README.md

 [![ManagerViewVideo](https://img.youtube.com/vi/fQRBZ4W8fic/0.jpg)](https://www.youtube.com/watch?v=fQRBZ4W8fic)

 ## Supervisor View
-The supervisor app calculates the total profile by subtracting the overhead from the product_sales column.
+The supervisor app calculates the total profit by subtracting the overhead from the product_sales column.
 It also allows a new department to be added to the database.

 [![SupervisorViewVideo](https://img.youtube.com/vi/o_h-UEyATVI/0.jpg)](https://www.youtube.com/watch?v=o_h-UEyATVI)